Terkwood/delta-pack/delta-server/README.md

 ## Admin route

 There's an admin route exposed on an alternate port.
-Using this, you can write new records.
-Configure your firewall resources: you want to make sure that the admin route is not available via public-facing internet.
+Using this, you can record the necessary metadata about your release.

+Configure your firewall resources: you want to _make sure that the admin route is not available via public-facing internet_.

 ```sh
 # always start with a fake 0.0.0 version